 It’s common to feel more sexually aroused during the day, too!
 All the extra blood flowing to your belly can cause your vagina and labia to become a bit swollen and engorged.
 All this can make sex even more pleasurable.
 Take advantage of the urge before you get to the much more “unwieldy” 3rd trimester.

 Sex during pregnancy is usually safe; your baby is protected by your cervix.
 If you are high-risk, concerned about pre-term labor or are experiencing any pain or bleeding, talk to your doctor before engaging in sex with vaginal penetration.

-A Pregnancy To-Do List for Your 24th Week
+A To-Do List for Your 24th Week of Pregnancy

 Install and check your smoke detectors.
 Make sure all the ones in your house are working.
 Install more in any hallways or rooms without them.